This leaflet is part of our series on arthritis

 - Physiotherapy helps to keep the joints moving.
 It also helps to keep the muscles around affected joints strong if you are not using a joint very much.

-- If symptoms persist for more than a few months, or if other treatments have not worked, then you may be advised to take a disease-modifying medicine.
-These aim to reduce the damaging effect on the joints.
+- If symptoms continue for more than a few months, or if other treatments have not worked, you may be advised to take a disease-modifying medicine.
+This aims to reduce the damaging effect on the joints.
 There are several - for example, sulfasalazine and methotrexate.
 These medicines have no immediate effect on pain or inflammation.
 They take several weeks to work.
-However, they may help to prevent long-term joint damage if symptoms persist.
+However, they may help to prevent long-term joint damage if symptoms continue.

 Treating other symptoms

-- Uveitis may need steroid eye drops to suppress inflammation in the eye.
+- Inflammation of the deeper part of the eye (uveitis) may need steroid eye drops to suppress inflammation in the eye.

-- Balanitis usually needs no treatment, but a mild steroid cream may be needed in some cases.
+- Inflammation and redness at the end of the penis (balanitis) usually needs no treatment.
+However, a mild steroid cream may be needed in some cases.

 - Other symptoms are rare and may need specialist advice if they develop.